r1chardj0n3s/tres/README.md

 # tres
-Type resolver (dependency container) for Python
+Typed resolver (dependency container) for Python

 It provides a dependency container for you to use in typed dependency resolution.